How Does Debt Consolidation Really Work?

 • Borrow up to $400K; Redraw up to 100%

-• Apply 100% online, approval in 5 minutes, funding in 5 days 1
+• Apply 100% online, approval in 5 minutes, funding in 5 days1

 Maybe you don’t want to get a loan — or you aren’t able to get a debt consolidation loan.
-If that’s the case, you might be able to get help with a credit counselor or a debt management company.
+If that’s the case, you might be able to get help from a credit counselor or a debt management company.

-With these types of third-parties, someone evaluates your debt and your budget.
+With these types of third parties, someone evaluates your debt and your budget.
 They put together a payment plan for you that involves you sending in one payment each month, and the debt management company sends payments to your creditors.
 It’s vital that you have accurate information about where to send payment so that you don’t end up with missed payments on your credit report.

 In some cases, a credit counselor or debt management company will charge a fee for this service, so you need to be aware of the added cost.
 However, if you’re stressed about keeping track of multiple payments, it might be worth it for the extra help.

-What about Debt Settlement?
+What about debt settlement?

-It’s easy to confuse the differences between debt management and debt settlement but they are not the same thing.
+It’s easy to confuse the differences between debt management and debt settlement, but they are not the same thing.

 A debt management company or credit counselor might be able to help you negotiate lower interest rates so you can pay off your debt faster, but you’re still paying what you owe.

-With debt settlement, you discontinue making payments to your creditors and instead send them to a third-party that keeps the money in an account.
+With debt settlement, you discontinue making payments to your creditors and instead send them to a third party that keeps the money in an account.
 They negotiate with your creditors on your behalf on agreements to pay a portion of what you owe.
-You only make one payment each month, but you run the risk that creditors will sue you instead of settle the debt.

 For the most part, debt consolidation is most effective when you use it on high-interest debt, like title loans, payday loans, credit cards, and personal loans with high interest rates.
 However, it’s still possible to consolidate other debts.